d12frosted/elpa-mirror/gnu/osm-readme.txt

 ◊ 3.0.0.1 Org link examples

   Click on a link or press `RET' to jump to the location.
 These links work in Org buffers in Emacs.
+Furthermore you can open Org links in arbitary buffers with `org-open-at-point-global'.
+I recommend binding this command to a key, e.g, `C-c o'.

   •
   •